-Right Mindfulness, Attentiveness, and Concentration (1) are three ‘folds’ in Buddha’s Eight Fold Path.
+Right Mindfulness, Attentiveness, and Concentration (1) are three folds in Buddha’s Eight Fold Path.
 Just what is the difference between these approximate synonyms?
 Over the years I’ve split many hairs trying to resolve this issue.
 Don’t they all refer to closely related states of mental awareness?
-Specialis Revelio! is a Science News report on cognitive research and magic that delves into inattention blindness.
-This research sheds light on this synonym issue of mine. (photo: neurons in the brain)
+Google: Specialis Revelio!
+It’s Not Magic, It’s Neuroscience for a report on cognitive research and magic that delves into inattention blindness.
+This research sheds light on this synonym issue of mine.

 “We’re good at focusing attention,” says Simons.
 “It’s what the visual system was built to do.”
 Inattentional blindness, he says, is a by-product, a necessary consequence, of our visual system allowing us to focus intently on a scene.

 This “necessary consequence” causes us difficulty.
 This makes the virtue of being in-the-moment feel a bit ironic.
 Surely then, Buddha’s Right Attentiveness is not the same as “being good at focusing attention”, as Mr. Simons put it.
 As a result, I regard Right Attentiveness as similar to peripheral vision — focusing on not focusing, so to speak.

 The Correlations table here illustrates this point: The “attentiveness we are good at” matches up with the left column: “focus, conscious, forward, mainstream, clear, straight, active, certain, narrow, part, hard, certain, life”.
 Conversely, Right Attentiveness matches up with the right column: “edge, oblivious, backward, peripheral, obscure, passive, circular, past, whole, soft, tentative, death”.